HamedAjaj/SigmaCandidateForm/README.md

 	 Middleware to handle all requests
 	 Standardize the response style
   	 Clean Architecture or any architecture according to the project’s business :)
-### If I find other ideas, I will write them in the Readmi here.
+### If I find other ideas, I will write them  here.
 ### Thanks  😊